 DECAMERON-19: dispatches from the isolated city

-A network of artists from cities across the globe, many of whom were initially strangers to each other,
+A network of artists from cities across the globe, many of whom were initially strangers to each other, met weekly, virtually, to narrate stories lived, retold and performed through the project’s methodology of exchanging scores.

-in differing states of lockdown, restrictive policy measures and economic constraints.
-The emergent work, and the emergent colleagueship and friendship, is sustaining the group.
-The weekly conversations connect these different perspectives, and map the present, exploring the role of art in finding resource currently, and in imagined futures.
-The result is the co-production of new knowledge about the nature of living through multidimensional crises.
+By interpreting the same score in different contexts, Decameronistas mapped their localities, and exchanged their experience of making work in differing states of lockdown, restrictive policy measures and economic constraints.
+The emergent work, and the emergent colleagueship and friendship, sustained the group.
+The weekly conversations connected and mapped different perspectives.
+They helped us to explore the role of art in finding resource in the present moment and in imagined futures.
+The result was the co-production of new knowledge about the nature of living through multidimensional crises.

-The DECAMERON-19 meetings have been full of laughter, and febrile, furtive, provocative exchange, leavened with a sense of underlying pathos at the state we find ourselves in, and the precarity of individuals situations at different times and places.
+The DECAMERON-19 meetings have been full of laughter, and febrile, furtive, provocative exchange, leavened with a sense of underlying pathos at the state we found ourselves in, and the precarity of individuals’ situations at different times and places.
 Like Boccaccio’s novel, the emerging work provides a document of sorts of life at this time.
-His was written in the vernacular of the Florentine language, this account is written in the individual poetic visions, ritual inventions, weird fictions, unexpected narratives and humorous political critiques of makers, artists, musicians and others, employing their creativity in these transdisciplinary conversations.

 As we now enter a new a phase of pandemic, and ever stricter measures to curb the rapid spread of an invisible contagion, we don’t see an obvious end to DECAMERON-19.
 Reaching 100 stories is our next milestone...